 A versatile tripod that has smooth panning and tilting mechanisms, S7 is a thoughtfully-built system that focuses on functionality.

-Head: The system’s multidirectional movements, which include pan & tilt drag and pan & tilt lock, is made possible by S7’s head and plate, but what makes its flat-base head a standout is its versatility.
+Head: The system’s multidirectional movements, which include pan & tilt drag and pan & tilt lock, are made possible by S7’s head and plate, but what makes its flat-base head a standout is its versatility.
 Built with a 65mm base that has a ⅜” thread, the S7’s head can attach to monopods, sliders, and jibs even without the 75mm half ball adapter.
 As if this unique feature isn’t enough, the head is also equipped with a 4-step counterbalance system, which provides your camera unwavering stability and support.
-Its tilting range, on the other hand, is at -50° – +90°.
+On the other hand, its tilting range is at -50° – +90°.

 Legs: With legs made of a combination of aluminum and magnesium alloy, the S7 won’t disappoint when it comes to stability and durability.
 Our favorite part: its legs’ multi-angular locking mechanism, which gives you maximum maneuverability and versatility in terms of leg placement.
 It also comes with ground spikes made with stainless steel for ground traction.